IndoorFoxes/MCA-2022-MB/README.md

 ### So how can we use OMR to our advantage when collecting, curating, and documenting data surrounding Franz Schubert?

+#### Schubert's own writing, 1815.

 I took 4 different versions of the Erlkönig manuscript, gave them to Musescore's OMR and assessed the outcome.

-First, I took the 1805 scan of the handwritten manuscript, potentially the original writings by Schubert himself and offered this to OMR.
+First, I took the scan of the handwritten manuscript, potentially the original writings by Schubert himself, from 1815 and offered this to OMR.

 ##### Computer said no.

 Unsurprisingly the OMR just didnt register the information in the PDF - the handwriting was too unique and full of inconsistencies that it just couldn't assertain any useful information from it.
+This is probably due to the fact that this particular OMR has not been exposed to, or 'trained in' these style of manuscript.
+If its difficult for me, a human being, to understand this manuscript, its going to be 100x harder for the OMR.

+#### The Diabelli Print - 1826/1827

+This is where music notation got a little more _high tech_.
+Anton Diabelli (1781-1856)